dominikschweigl/ticketless_park_system/README.md

 #### Communication Protocol

 - Subscribes to `{BARRIER_ID}.trigger` NATS subject
-- Receives barrier open requests from edge server
+- Receives barrier trigger that leads to state transition (open to closed, closed to open)
 - Sends acknowledgment response back
 - Uses request-reply pattern for reliable communication

 #### Sensor Simulation

-The barrier includes two virtual sensors:
+A real world implementation would include Sensors for object detection as:

 - **detect_vehicle**: Light sensor positioned before the barrier
 - **vehicle_passed**: Sensor behind the barrier to confirm passage

-These sensors enable automatic barrier closing after vehicle passage.
+These sensors enable automatic barrier closing after vehicle passage and are mocked in this code.

 ### Configuration